Kong/docs.konghq.com/app/konnect/getting-started/add-api.md

 Some explanation of how you created a demo service etc. in wizard onboarding, and this will help you add your own APIs to Konnect to test.

-Should we do more explaning in this topic?
+Should we do more explaining in this topic?
 Like what services, routes, etc are.

 Feels like there's two groups here who would want this topic: 1.
 I use an API gateway (that isn't Kong) and know about APIs and just want to test my existing one and 2.
 I have no API gateway and don't know much about them and I'm exploring Konnect as an option.

-Maybe optional expandable explainers if they want more info, but they choose if they want to consume that info?
+Maybe optional expandable explanations if they want more info, but they choose if they want to consume that info?

 ## Add your API